 Select the button at the top.

-Scroll down and review the diff
+Scroll down and review the summary of changes.

 Scroll back up and in the Title field, enter a brief description for your submission.